We are the Borg – resistance is futile

 The old, classical LNG players did not begin their LNG lives with a supply problem.
 Let’s not forget that LNG has been a solution to a logistical problem for the longest time.
 LNG is not yet a commodity but it is some sort of stuff that can be bought and sold realistically today.
 For the longest time, not even this was possible.

-As in the past, there was no buying or selling, there was no necessity for an outfit (or department) that does any commercial work on it.
+As in the past, there was no buying or selling, there was no necessity for an outfit (or department) that do any commercial work on it.
 The SPA (Sales and Purchase Agreement) dictated it all.
 Not one single cargo was diverted.
 What is a trading floor good for in such a world?
 You are right, no one needs them.

 But even if LNG has not yet gone the full way towards a real commodity (I am rather strict with those words) it still has made some evolution towards something that can be used by a trading floor in bespoke deals.
 No screen trading yet for sure but the portfolio manager would be able to deal with that as this is his ambit.

 One needs to go looking for LNG, where you can realistically expect some available LNG.
 There is no sense hanging around a seller that does not have any volumes available or that does not want to sell you – or if the realities on the ground are irremediably pitted against you.
 If most LNG on the planet is spoken for or if you don’t expect to be able to match the terms of the better-known sellers, then there are not too many options.
-And if there are not many options but you really, really have to pull off some purchase deal (in the end you are saddled with this expensive regasification capacity) then you don’t have the luxury of being picky on where you want to go.
+And if there are not many options but you have to pull off some purchase deal (in the end you are saddled with this expensive regasification capacity) then you don’t have the luxury of being picky on where you want to go.

 But LNG relationships are not being built at posh conferences or in hotel bars.
 Your LinkedIn account is not going to help an awful lot either.
 Those relationships are slowly being built in the producing countries.
-Its the slow, patient dance towards something that might, in the end, be good for both parties.
-Its a boots on the ground job for someone not afraid to have many misses.
+It’s the slow, patient dance towards something that might, in the end, be good for both parties.
+It’s a boots-on-the-ground job for someone not afraid to have many misses.

 Originators are part of the trading floor.
 Their only concern is the bonus sheet at the end of the year.
 He does not want to dance for a long time – neither does he want too many misses.